meghein/quizzards/planning.md

 - I want to...
 GOAL
 - Because...
 BENEFIT

-# users can create quizzes
+# Users can create quizzes
-as a user, I want to create my own quiz because I have unique interests an humour.
+As a user, I want to create my own quiz because I have unique interests an humour.

+# Users can make their quiz unlisted (make them private and not available on the home page, but if someone knows the quiz URL they can visit and take the quiz)
+As a user, I want the option of making my quiz private or sharing it to the homepage or with a URL

 # User should be able to create private or public quizzes
 As a user, I want to make my own quizzes because I enjoy making my own creative content.